International Money Transfer Limits: Complete Guide 2024

 Here’s a rundown of the online limits from the banks and providers we looked at earlier:

-In branch SWIFT Transfer Limits
+In branch SWIFT transfer limits

 If you’re sending your SWIFT or wire transfer in a branch you might find there’s a far higher limit compared to making your transfer online.
 The exact options open to you will depend on the specific bank and the account type you hold.
 However, one downside to this is that heading to a bank is more time consuming than setting up a payment online – and often can mean higher transfer fees, too.
 That’s simply because it takes more time for the in-branch service team to handle your request – which means more costs which they often pass on to the customer through higher fees.